 What’s passive voice?
 What’s filtering?
 What does head-hopping mean?
 In this workshop, we will discuss the common mistakes novelists make and how to avoid them.

-Need a paranormal panel topic suggestion?
-I would be happy to lead a discussion on the following subjects: Electronic Voice Phenomena, The Psychic Ghost Hunter, or What the Moth Man Taught Us - Lessons from Another Dimension.
+Need a paranormal panel topic?
+I would be happy to moderate a discussion on the following subjects: Electronic Voice Phenomena, or The Psychic Ghost Hunter.
+Need something shorter?
+15 minute talks: What the Moth Man Taught Us - Lessons from Another Dimension, or Spirit vs Soul: The Gnostic's Guide to Ghosts.
 Need a noveling panel suggestion?
 I am also happy to speak on the following: Plot, Pace and Voice - What Keeps Your Story Moving?
 And Tag Lines, Synopses, and Query letters - What Comes After "The End".